ganucoding/carbonitor-projects/README.md

 -   **Our Team**: Meet the dedicated individuals working behind the scenes.
 -   **Resources**: Access valuable information and tools related to carbon offset initiatives.
 -   **Contact**: Get in touch with us for inquiries or collaborations.

+## Access

+You can access the platform publicly at [carbonitor.com](https://carbonitor.com).

+## Open Source

+This project is open source!
+You can run this application on your own if you have a Laravel setup along with PHP 8.3 or higher.

 ## Learning More